 11. Quotations.
 Ahh, my love.
 My notebook is full of quotations, aphorisms, etc. from books, conversations, newspapers, magazines.
 I collect these and they all eventually go into another couple of notebooks of nothing but these things.
 One of the great joys in my life is collecting these and going back to enjoy favorite thoughts from others.

 12. Business ideas.
 I’ll write down ideas, sometimes in great depth, for some business idea.
 Most of these go nowhere after I’ve written the details down.
 Sometimes though – I’ll end up doing exactly what I wrote down as it came to me while driving down the Interstate.
 (I’ll wait for the next stop to actually write it down.)
-This seems to be a good time to mention Jott.
-Sometimes, I will use my cell phone to call the Jott number and quickly leave myself a reminder or a business idea to hash out later.
-I buy the per-minute package from Jott as this is the only way I use their service.
-But having my voice note transcribed and waiting in my inbox when I get home is really nice.
+This seems to be a good time to mention the use of voice mail.
+Sometimes, I will use my cell phone to call my own voice-mail and quickly leave a reminder or idea to hash out later.
+I use YouMail and their voice-to-text service, having my voice note transcribed and waiting in my inbox when I get home is really nice.

 13. Trip planning.
 There are so many things that go into planning a trip.
 Potential destinations.
 Airfare comparisons.
 Hotel rate deals.
 Car rentals.
 All of it, goes in my notebook.